lbraun/LBS-Engine/initial_ideas_brainstorm.md

 - How to decided who get's it?
 - Talk to Ana Maria Bustamante Duarte (researches refugees) and Mehrnaz Ataei (privacy morality)

+- Must be present to give (has to be a live status?)
+- Collocation as a requirement

 ### Notes